 The name of the Club shall be “Hythe & Saltwood Sailing Club”.

-The Club burgee shall be dark blue with a badge at the hoist containing three stylised seahorses in varying shades of yellow superimposed upon one another.
+The Club burgee shall be dark blue with a badge at the hoist containing two stylised seahorses in varying shades of yellow superimposed upon one another.

 The object of the Club shall be to provide the facilities for the promotion, and participation in by members, of sports relating to the use of the sea, the scope of which shall be recommended by the Management Committee and decided by the members in General Meeting.

 Any individual of either sex who is keen and interested in the object of the Club is eligible as a candidate for membership.
 In these rules a member is referred to in the masculine form (e.g. his) whether or not that member is male.

 5.1.
 Every candidate for membership shall complete an application form giving name, address, telephone number, email and any other details that the Management Committee may require, which should be sent to the Membership Secretary.

 5.2.
 The Club, on the recommendation of the Management Committee, may in a General Meeting elect Honorary Members.

 5.3.
 Every member on joining the Club agrees to comply with the Club Constitution, byelaws, general safety policy and any other rules decided by the Management Committee (refer 11.1.3).
 Any refusal or neglect to do so, or conduct which in the opinion of the Management Committee is either unworthy of a member or otherwise injurious to the interests of the Club, shall render a member liable to expulsion by the Management Committee, provided that before expelling a member the Management Committee shall call upon him for an explanation of his conduct and shall give him an opportunity to defend himself or resign his membership.

 5.4.
 The vote on a resolution for expulsion shall be by ballot and the resolution shall only be carried if not less than three quarters of the Management Committee vote in favour of the resolution.